franciscolobo/LocAlignR/README.md

 ### Conda-based installation (recommended)

-LocAlign is designed to be installed and run inside a conda environment that provides BLAST, DIAMOND, and all required R dependencies.
+LocAlignR is designed to be installed and run inside a conda environment that provides BLAST, DIAMOND, and all required R dependencies.

 See: